bvb000/DiplomaThesis/README.md

 Point-Source_CoseismicDisp.ipynb uses the point source model to visualize the coseismic slip of the largest 10 earthquakes in Greece from 2000-2020 using contour and quiver plots.
 Results are in the Coseismic/Point folder.

-GNSS_CoseismicDisp.ipynb uses a Bayesian method to detect cycle slip and estimate the displacements per epoch.
-Results are saved in GNSSData.txt.
+[OLD] GNSS_CoseismicDisp.ipynb uses a Bayesian method to detect cycle slip and estimate the displacements per epoch.
+Results are saved in GNSSData.txt, GNSSVerify.txt, and CycleSlip.txt.

+[NEW] GNSS_Bayesian.ipynb uses a Bayesian method to detect cycle slip and estimate the displacements per epoch.